SiAycReverse/Tutoring-Comp206/git/notes_git.md

 - **Working Directory**
   - In short, your project directory
 - **Staging area**
-  - a place where files are ready to be commited into repository
+  - a place where files are ready to be committed into repository
   - why have staging? you may only want to commit certain files into the repository.
 - **repository**
   - where all the history(commits, branches) of the project is stored.